 The value of checking these five numbers isn't the numbers themselves — it's what they let you do.
 Spot a margin slipping in month two instead of month twelve, and you can act on it while it's still a small adjustment rather than a big problem.
 Notice debtor days creeping up and you can tighten collection before it becomes a cash crisis.
 None of that's possible if the only time you see the full picture is once a year, well after the year is over.

 This is exactly why we build Management Accounts into how we work with clients — regular reporting that keeps these five numbers, and the ones specific to your business, in front of you every month or quarter instead of once a year.
-If you want to know what that looks like for your business, our get in touch sets out how it works and what it costs.
+The cashflow and budgeting work sits alongside it for the second number, which is the one owners most often want help with first.
+If you want to know what that looks like for your business, get in touch and we'll set out how it works and what it costs.